 Caravans have their own self-contained kitchen area, but you still need to bring your own cutlery.

 Please bring your normal clothes depending on the weather/season – layers are always useful.

 All mandatory personal protective equipment (PPE) is provided free of charge, and for people working in harvesting roles, full work clothing is provided.
 You should bring the rest with you.

 What other items should I bring with me?

 When you arrive, you will be given a bed sheet and a key for your room.

 Please bring other bedding, cutlery, toiletries, a lock and any other personal items you require.

 How much will I get paid?

-All work is paid in line with the National Living Wage (£8.91 from April 2021).
+All work is paid in line with the National Living Wage.
 Most jobs are paid by piecework which means the more you produce, the more money you can earn!
 Piecework rates vary according to the weather conditions and the crop.

 When you arrive in the UK, we will help you organise a bank account.
 You will be paid weekly, one week in arrears and your wages are paid directly into your bank account.
 Holiday and sickness pay will be in accordance with UK employment legislation.